GaetanLepage/phd-manuscript/sections/1_introduction/1_motivations.typ

 #acr("AI") systems have advanced dramatically in a relatively short period.
 Subsequently, these techniques have been used in numerous domains, ranging from highly specialized applications to widely spread end-consumer products.
 These technologies have had a profound impact on daily life, society, and the global economy.
-#acrpl("LLM") are surely the latest and most striking illustration of this revolution.
+#acrpl("LLM") are the latest and most striking illustration of this revolution.
 Since the invention of the attention mechanism and the transformer architecture in 2017 @vaswani_attention_2017, larger and larger models could be trained on constantly growing datasets.
 The capabilities of #acrpl("LLM")s have pushed the boundaries of artificial reasoning and natural language processing.
 Similarly, diffusion models have been equally successful for image generation.